c6z3h/c6z3h/README.md

 ### Hi there 👋
-🌱 I’m always learning new software, and using them to 🔭 build meaningful and interesting projects. <br />
+🌱 I’m always learning new software, and using them to 🔭 build meaningful projects. <br />
 ⚡ Fun fact: I graduated from Aerospace Engineering.
 But school coding projects made me realize I wanted to work on AI / software more!

 <!--